How does "online registration" work?

 tuition and in some cases also meals and camping; and partial scholarships.

-Most of our scholarships are partial scholarships—you cover any costs of
+Almost all of our scholarships are partial scholarships—you cover any costs of

 To apply for a partial scholarship, fill out a registration form, entering the amount